 If you or someone you know was injured due to someone else's negligence, gross negligence, recklessness or intentional wrongful act(s), we invite you to contact us for a free consultation.

-Call (855) JUSTICE to speak to an experienced California personal injury lawyer about your case.
+Call (855) LAWFIRM to speak to an experienced California personal injury lawyer about your case.

 We also have Reno and Las Vegas personal injury lawyers to serve your needs if you were injured in Nevada.